 The environment in which you train in is profoundly important for the mental side to training.
 If you feel as though you are easily becoming tired of using the exact same equipment and seeing the same people, try going to a different gym.
 You may only want to do this every once in a while to change things up.
-Most gyms offer a pay-per-session scheme or a day pass so you don’t have to sign up to any monthly subscriptions.
+Most gyms offer a pay-per-session scheme or a day pass so you don’t have to sign up for any monthly subscriptions.

 15. Set Daily Goals

 Write down one objective that you have in mind for each day, it can be anything you want.
 Just make sure that you know you can complete it.
-Start off with things that are can be easily accomplished, such as drinking more water throughout the day and build it up over time to slightly more challenging tasks.
+Start off with things that can be easily accomplished, such as drinking more water throughout the day and building it up over time to slightly more challenging tasks.

 Doing this means that you are working towards your fitness goals in one way or another every single day.
-You can make every day a mini achievement to keep you motivated on the path to reaching your ultimate destination.
+You can make every day a mini achievement to keep you stay motivated on the path to reaching your ultimate destination.

 16. Track Your Stats

 Keeping note of your workouts is also something I would highly recommend as it allows you to be aware of when you are and when you aren’t progressing.
-If there’s ever a time where progress stagnates, take a look at your training and diet and try to figure out what you need to change to keep on moving forwards.
+If there’s ever a time when progress stagnates, take a look at your training and diet and try to figure out what you need to change to keep on moving forwards.